SupeRuier/awesome-active-learning/contents/AL_combinations.md

 Domain Generalization:
 - LOG: Active Model Adaptation for Label-Efficient OOD Generalization [2022, NeuraIPS]
+- Bridging the gap with grad: Integrating active learning into semi-supervised domain generalization [2024, Neural Networks]

-## One/Few/Zero-shot learning or Meta-Learning
+## One/Few/Zero-Shot Learning or Meta-Learning

 One/few-shot learning is to learn a model on a new dataset with one for few available instances.
 AL could be used to select the instances to build the support set.